fbpx

 In the final instalment of this miniseries, we look at Generation Z and how they learn.
 Generation Z is the current generation of college students and those just entering the workforce.
 It covers those born after 1996 to the present day.

 Gen Z learners have grown up with access to information.
-They can search the answer to any question in seconds.
-This means that they have poor critical thinking skills and they do not have the ability to analyse or look between the lines when they answer these questions.
+They can search for the answer to any question in seconds.
+This means that they have poor critical thinking skills and they cannot analyse or look between the lines when they answer these questions.

 As Gen Z employees are the youngest and newest members of the workforce, they are very much motivated by financial rewards and career advancements when it comes to training and development.

-Gen Z employees are much more comfortable with incorporating work into their life.
-They are fully mobile and if provided with the right tools and training, they will fully engage and be even more flexible then millennials.
+Gen Z employees are much more comfortable with incorporating work into their lives.
+They are fully mobile and if provided with the right tools and training, they will fully engage and be even more flexible than millennials.

-It is for this reason that Gen Z employees very much are different from Millennials as they respond very well to eLearning and more traditional training methods.
+It is for this reason that Gen Z employees are very different from Millennials as they respond very well to eLearning and more traditional training methods.

 This blog concludes the miniseries where we have looked at the three generations that currently make up the workforce.